×

 When we asked people what advice they would give someone preparing to move to Vancouver, they said:

 "Vancouver is a vibrant and diverse city with a lot to offer.
 It is important to research the cost of living in Vancouver before moving, as it is one of the most expensive cities in Canada.
 It is also important to research the job market and the availability of housing in the city.
 Vancouver has a mild climate, with mild winters and warm summers.
 It is important to be aware of the rainy season, which usually runs from October to March.
 It is also important to be aware of the local customs and culture, as Vancouver is a multicultural city.
-Finally, it is important to research the different neighbourhoods in Vancouver, as each one has its own unique character," said one expat in Vancouver.
+Finally, it is important to research the different neighbourhoods in Vancouver, as each one has its own unique character," replied a member in Vancouver.

 How do I find a place to live in Vancouver?